BACK TO CONTENTS

 One of the most amazing features on the 16H engine are its valves.
 There are grease nipples on the valve guides as a token addition to subdue valve stem wear.
 Initially I used to give them a squirt of high temp molybdenum based grease.
 This usually resulted in a fairly sizable smoke curtain at the beginning of a trip.

 I stopped greasing them as I don't think it has any use.
-I am now about 15.000 miles further since I stoppped greasing and it still works.
+I am now about 25.000 miles further since I stopped greasing and it still works.
 I know I don't have the maximum compression, and I don't go faster than 50 MPH anyhow because that is a very uncomfortable speed on a dinosaur suspension.
-But what the heck, put in a new set of valves and guides and I will ride into my old age pension!

 Oil regulating grub screw on top of timing cover